doomtrooper-lu/doomtrooper-lu.github.io/thewinternet.com/doomtrooper/rules/secondrules.md

 * Equipment that me be given to "any warrior" may be given to Tribal warriors.

 **BUILD FORTIFICATION**
 * A fortification may only be Built in your Outpost if it is specifically stated on the card.
 Most fortifications state that they are placed in either your Squad or Kohort; these cards may **not** be Built in your Outpost.
-Cards that are Built away from your Squad and Kohort (like **Club Arkadin**) may not be Built in your Outpost, either.
+Cards that are Built away from your Squad and Kohort (like *CLUB ARKADIN*) may not be Built in your Outpost, either.
 * The exception is if the fortification is given to a warrior (like **Installation** or *FOXHOLE*).
 These cards may be given to warriors in your Outpost (and these fortifications must stay in the Outpost).

 **WARZONES**